amstrad/oh-my-matrix/README.md

 #### Requirements
--oh-my-zsh
+- oh-my-zsh
--Python (Run "python" into your terminal to confirm you have python installed)
+- Python (Run "python" into your terminal to confirm you have python installed)

 #### Install